monero-ecosystem/promo-video/kovri.md

 ## 4) Examples

-Suppose Alice wants to send a transaction to Bob.
+Suppose Alice wants to send a transaction to Bob, and she beings the transaction.
-She generates a transaction and in order for her transaction to have the greatest chance of being included in the next block, she needs to reach as many nodes as possible.
+In order for her transaction to have the greatest chance of being included in the next block, she needs to reach as many nodes as possible.
 Alice connects to five nodes and these nodes then forward the transaction to other nodes, which in turn rebroadcast it repeatedly until many (or all) nodes in the network have this transaction.
-Unfortunately, Alice takes a risk in broadcasting her transaction.
+Unfortunately, Alice takes a risk when broadcasting her transaction.
 Some nodes may be logging IP addresses when transaction requests are received.
 Even though wallet addresses and the amount of Monero remain private, an attacker with enough resources could attempt to associate transactions with IP addresses to determine where transactions originate from.
-This could potentially lead to Alice receiving a knock on the door from Eve or her transaction being blocked from the rest of the network.
+This could potentially lead to an attacker knocking on Alice's door or blocking her transaction from the rest of the network.
 So what can Alice do to mitigate these threats?
 Well, she can use Kovri!
 If Alice sends her transaction with Kovri, nodes will no longer see her IP address, making passive surveillance tactics impractical.